saieswar1607/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 Sampling rate [Hz]: how fast they work.

 ADC Symbol.
-An 10-bit ADC with 1 kHz sampling rate has 256 (2⁸) levels in its digital signal and takes 1 millisecond to convert an analog signal into its digital form.
+A 10-bit ADC with 1 kHz sampling rate has 256 (2⁸) levels in its digital signal and takes 1 millisecond to convert an analog signal into its digital form.
 ![image](https://github.com/vasanthkumarch/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/assets/36288975/bdbe1fe6-6913-46ca-aefd-726b6a406cf6)

 An analog signal is expressed in voltage [V] and other important features are: